raahatg21/TensorBoard-Keras-GoogleColab/README.md

   TensorBoard is a browser-based visualisation tool used to view live training of models as well as graphs of several other parameters.
 It comes packaged with TensorFlow and can be used with Keras with TensorFlow backend.

-  This example explains how to use TensorBoard tool when working in Google Colab.
-Handwritten digit prediction on MNIST dataset is done as an example.
+  TensorBoard is easy enough to run on a local machine, however the same method didn't seem to be working on Google Colab.
+This is the most reliable method I found of using TensorBoard on Colab.

+  TensorBoard Implementation of MNIST Dataset is done in **MNIST_tbcolab.ipynb**.
   *IPYNB file to be uploaded soon..*

   This repository is inspired from the following article: https://medium.com/@tommytao_54597/use-tensorboard-in-google-colab-16b4bb9812a6